 cn indicates numerical base of the number.
 Predefined values: any numeric string.
 The default value is 10 interval indicates closure of the interval.
-Predefined values: openclosedopen-closed closed-openthe default value is closed csymbol, declare, semantics, any operator element points to an external definition of the semantics of the symbol or construct being declared.
-The value is a URL or URI that should point to some kind of definition.
+Predefined values: open, closed, open-closed, closed-open.
+The default value is closed csymbol, declare, semantics, any operator element points to an external definition of the semantics of the symbol or construct being declare The value is a URL or URI that should point to some kind of definition.
 This definition overrides the MathML default semantics.
-At present, MathML does not specify the format in which external semantic definitions should be given.
-In particular, there is no requirement that the target of the URI be loadable and parsable.
+At present MathML does not specify the format in which external semantic definitions should be given.
+In particular, there is no requirement that to target of the URI be loadable and parsable.
 An external definition could, for example, define the semantics in human-readable form.
-Ideally, in most situations the definition pointed to by the definitionURILtribute would be some standard, machine-readable format.
+Ideal in most situations the definition pointed to by the definitionURL attribute would be some standard, machine-readable format.
 However, there are several reasons why MathML does not require such a format.
 First, no such format currently exists.
-There are several projects underway to develop and implement standard semantic encoding formats, most notably the OpenMath effort.
-But by nature, the development of a comprehensive system of semantic encoding is a very large enterprise, and while much work has been done, much additional work remains.
-Therefore, even though the definitionURL designed and intended for use with a formal semantic encoding language such as OpenMath, it is premature to require any one particular format.
-Another reason for leaving the format of the definitionURIttribute unspecified is that there will always be situations where some non-standard format is preferable.
-This is particularly true in situations where authors are describing new ideas.
-It is anticipated that in the near term, there will be a variety of renderer-dependent implementations of the definitionURattribute.
-For example, a translation tool might simply prompt the user with the specified definition in situations where the proper semantics have been overridden, and in this case, human-readable definitions will be most useful.
-Other software may utilize OpenMath encodings.
+There are several project underway to develop and implement standard semantic encoding formats, most notably the OpenMath effort.
+But by nature, the developme of a comprehensive system of semantic encoding is a very large enterprise, and while much work has been done, much additional wo remains.
+Therefore, even though the definitionURL is designed and intended for use with a formal semantic encoding language sur as OpenMath, it is premature to require any one particular format.
+Another reason for leaving the format of the definitionURL attribu unspecified is that there will always be situations where some non-standard format is preferable.
+This is particularly true in situations whe authors are describing new ideas.
+It is anticipated that in the near term, there will be a variety of renderer-dependent implementation of the definitionURL attribute.
+For example, a translation tool might simply prompt the user with the specified definition in situation where the proper semantics have been overridden, and in this case, human-readable definitions will be most useful.
+Other software managed the contract of the utilize OpenMath encodings.
 Still other software may use proprietary encodings, or look for definitions in any of several formats.
-As a consequence, authors need to be aware that there is no guarantee a generic renderer will be able to take advantage of information pointed to by the definitionURItribute.
-Of course, when widely-accepted standardized semantic encodings are available, the definitions pointed to can be replaced without modifying the original document.
+As consequence, authors need to be aware that there is no guarantee a generic renderer will be able to take advantage of information point to by the definitionURL attribute.
+Of course, when widely-accepted standardized semantic encodings are available, the definitions point to can be replaced without modifying the original document.
 However, this is likely to be labor intensive.
-There is no default value for the definitionURItribute, i.e. the semantics are defined within the MathML fragment, and/or by the MathML default semantics.
+There is no default value for the definitionURL attribute, i.e. the semantics are defined within the MathML fragment, and/or by the MathML default semantics.